 The Code requires local authorities to consider all their interests and to prepare a full set of group financial statements where they have material interests in subsidiaries, associates or joint ventures.
-The IFRS Joint Committee does not have material interests in such bodies and accordingly is not required to prepare group financial statements.
+The Joint Committee does not have material interests in such bodies and accordingly is not required to prepare group financial statements.

-The Movement in Reserves Statement
+The Movement in Reserves Statements

-This Statement, as set out on pages 22-23, shows the movement, in the years 2009/10 and 2010/11, on the different reserves held by the Joint Committee, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure) and other reserves.
-The 'Surplus or (deficit)
+These Statements, set out on pages 25-26, show the movement, in the years 2010/11 and 2011/12, on the different reserves held by the Joint Committee, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure) and other reserves.

-on the provision of services' line shows the true economic cost of providing the Joint Committee's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
-The 'Net increase /Decrease before transfers to earmarked reserves' line shows the Comprehensive Income and Expenditure Statement Balance before any discretionary transfers to or from statutory and other reserves undertaken by the Joint Committee.
+The "Surplus or (deficit) on the Provision of Services" line shows the true economic cost of providing the Joint Committee's services, more details of which are shown in the Comprehensive Income and Expenditure Statement